chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/17-taking-action-by-making-updates.md

 kt: 8736
 exl-id: f574a537-b635-4b17-a067-3c168eea850a
 ---
-# Take action by making updates
+# Take action by making updates in [!UICONTROL Enhanced Analytics]

 In this video, you will learn: